furkan3ayraktar/clojure-polylith-realworld-example-app/gitpod.md

 1. Upgrade to a paid Github plan
 2. Run this repository locally
-   * Check [the readme of this repository](readme.md) for instruction of how to run this example locally.
+   * Check [the readme of this repository](readme.md) for instructions of how to run this example locally.
 (It is just a few steps more than running this on Gitpod.)